OCHA-DAP/hdx-python-scraper/doc/main.md

         tab="national",
     )

-The first parameter is the Runner object.
-The second is a list of country ISO 3 codes.
-The third is a dictionary of outputs such as to Google Sheets, Excel or JSON.
-The fourth optional parameter is the `names` of the scrapers to include.
-The fifth optional parameter, `flag_countries`, is a dictionary where the "header" and "hxltag" keys define an additional column to output which can contain "Y" or "N" depending upon whether the country is one of those defined in the key "countries".
-The sixth optional parameter, `iso3_to_region`, is a dictionary which maps from ISO 3 country code to a set of regions and it will result in an additional column (with header "Region" and HXL hashtag "#region+name") in which regions are listed separated by "|".
-The seventh optional `ignore_regions` parameter defines a list of regions that should not be output in the "Region" column.
-The eighth parameter `level` defaults to "national" and is the key to use when obtaining the results of the scrapers.
+The first parameter is a list of country ISO 3 codes.
+The second optional parameter is the `names` of the scrapers to include.
+The third optional parameter, `flag_countries`, is a dictionary where the "header" and "hxltag" keys define an additional column to output which can contain "Y" or "N" depending upon whether the country is one of those defined in the key "countries".
+The fourth optional parameter, `iso3_to_region`, is a dictionary which maps from ISO 3 country code to a set of regions and it will result in an additional column (with header "Region" and HXL hashtag "#region+name") in which regions are listed separated by "|".
+The fifth optional `ignore_regions` parameter defines a list of regions that should not be output in the "Region" column.
+The sixth parameter `level` defaults to "national" and is the key to use when obtaining the results of the scrapers.
 The last parameter is the `tab` to update and defaults to "national".

 `update_subnational` is used as follows:

     update_subnational(
-        runner,
         adminlevel,
-        outputs,
         names=subnational_names,
         level="subnational",
         tab="subnational",
     )

-The first parameter is the Runner object.
-The second is an AdminLevel object (described earlier).
-The third is a dictionary of outputs such as to Google Sheets, Excel or JSON.
-The fourth optional parameter is the `names` of the scrapers to include.
+The first parameter is an AdminLevel object (described earlier).
+The second optional parameter is the `names` of the scrapers to include.
 The parameter `level` defaults to "subnational" and is the key to use when obtaining the results of the scrapers.
 The last parameter is the `tab` to update and defaults to "subnational".

 `update_toplevel` and `update_regional` require the output from two other functions.